krpors/hx/README.md

 Not everything is final and some refactoring is needed.
 Valgrind doesn't report any leaks so that looks OK :)

-# Wishlist
+# Wishlist and TODOs
-Some extras I still like to see:

 1. Searching a string or byte sequence.
 1. Going to offset of choice.
+1. Act on resizing of the terminal?